NTT-Security-Japan/PyPowerAutomate/README.md

 package.export_zipfile()
 ```

 This example creates manual trigger and 2 actions.
-Then export the flow as lagacy package(zip file).
+Then export the flow as legacy package(zip file).
 You can import the flow by uploading `incremental_test.zip` to Power Automate.

 ## Supported Triggers